developer0hye/FaceDetector/README.md

 ## Task

-To detect face and classify emotion from face
+To detect face and classify emotion

 ## Dataset